zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part8.md

 val mailService: UserMail = mailServiceRef.mutableInstance
 ```

-The returned object is in fact a proxy holding the reference to the current mail
+The returned object is in fact a proxy holding a reference to the current mail
 service composition of traits.
 The proxy implements the lowest upper bound type (LUB) for
-all target alternatives by delegating on the reference.
+all target alternatives by delegating on this reference.
 (The LUB in this example
 is `UserMail`.)

 To refresh the proxy's delegate reference could be a responsibility of the proxy itself